 Iverson said it’s important to encourage healthy relationships among teenagers, because adolescence is when relationships are just beginning to start.

 “I hope people will realize there is a place to turn to if anything is happening to them,” said Nina Capozziello, a Masuk senior who is vice president of the Interact Club.

 Masuk’s Interact Club allows students to get involved.

 Capozziello said she joined the club because, “I love giving back to the community, doing what I can to make a positive impact on other people’s lives.”

 “I had a background in community service and wanted to connect students with that,” Iverson said of her own involvement.

-The Center for Family Justice’s 10th annual Walk a Mile in Her Shoes will be held Saturday, April 23, staring at the Fairfield Train Station.
-For information, visit centerforfamilyjustice.org or call CFJ’s Development Team at 203-334-6154 ext.
+The Center for Family Justice’s 10th annual Walk a Mile in Her Shoes will be held Saturday, April 23, starting at the Fairfield Train Station.
+For information, visit centerforfamilyjustice.org or call CFJ’s Development Team at 203-334-6154, ext.
 121.